qsebring3930/cs2mulch/_pages/bst-lookup.md

 There is no card in this corner, so we can **place the card** on this corner.

-{% include figure image_path="/assets/images/fulltree.png" alt="this is a placeholder image" caption="Sample tree created by insertion algorithm deck." %}
+{% include figure image_path="/assets/images/bg.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}